dianaicd/GenomicsMetagenomics_IndigenousBrazil/README.md

-# Scripts related to Botocudos' project
+# Scripts used in the project

-This repository hosts the scripts and instructions to obtain the results from the Botocudos' project.
+This repository hosts the scripts and instructions to obtain the results presented in Cruz Dávalos et al. (2022) [https://doi.org/10.1101/2022.01.27.477466].

-The analysis were done in the (not necessary strict) following order:

-* Maps
-* Mapping
-* DataQuality
-* Sex_determination
+Some of the analyses include:
+* Visualization of geographic regions
+* Mapping NGS reads (which was developed in parallel with the mapache repository)
-* Damage
+* Metagenomic screening
-* Contamination
+* Phylogenetic analyses
-* Isotopes
+* Assess data quality
-* MDS
+* Determine genomic sex
-* GenoLike
+* Infer molecular damage
+* Estimate levels of contamination
+* Isotopic analyses (diet reconstruction and calibration of radiocarbon dates)
+* Dimension reduction (e.g., PCA, MDS)
+* Genotype likelihood calculation and genotype calling
-* Admixture
+* Admixture analyses
-* Relatedness
-* Dstat
+* Assessment of relatedness between individuals
+* Population genetics analyses with admixtools
+* Inference of runs of homozygosity
-* Plotting
+* Demographic inference

-Other scripts that were useful to me are found under misc/

-The folder Quack/ contains scripts related to the analysis of the human DNA.

-We obtained the FASTQ files from the sequencing facility in Copenhagen.
-The files are stored under:

-/home/dcruzdva/archive/FASTQ/Botocudo

-and organized into directories depending on the day on which they were downloaded.
+* Data visualization (in general)